centuryglass/IntraPaint/README.md

 ### Traditional Image Editing Tools:
 - Full-featured layer stack with advanced blending modes, layer groups, and transformations.
-- Digital painting capabilities powered by the [libmypaint](https://github.com/mypaint/libmypaint) brush engine, with
-- full support for pressure-sensitive drawing tablets.
+- Digital painting capabilities powered by the [libmypaint](https://github.com/mypaint/libmypaint) brush engine, with full support for pressure-sensitive drawing tablets.
 - Standard tools such as selection, text editing, paint bucket, filters, and more are available even when AI features are disabled.

 ## Why Combine AI and Traditional Tools?
 - Automate repetitive tasks: Focus on drawing what matters to you, and let the AI handle the rest.
 - Explore creative alternatives: Quickly iterate on multiple ideas without manually creating each variation.
+- Complete control in one package: Use familiar editing tools without needing to export files to another application.

 |                                                                                                                                                                          |                                                                                                                                                                                               |                                                                                                                |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|